-The following Plantar fasciitis exercises form part of our step-by-step Plantar fasciitis rehabilitation program created by elite-level sports physiotherapist Phil Pask it includes stretching, strengthening, activation and movement control exercises.
+The following Plantar fasciitis exercises form part of our step-by-step Plantar fasciitis rehabilitation program.
+Created by elite-level sports physiotherapist Phil Pask it includes stretching, strengthening, activation and movement control exercises.

 Program author: Phil Pask